If you're new here, you may want to subscribe to my newsletter. Thanks for visiting!

 Berries, grapes, and cherries are packed with fiber, and antioxidant vitamins (e.g. vitamin C) and minerals (e.g. manganese).

-Oh, and did I forget to mention their phytochemicals (phyto=plant)?
-Yes, many antioxidants such as “anthocyanins” and “resveratrol” are found in these small and delicious fruits.
+Oh, and did I forget to mention their full of phytochemicals (phyto=plant)?
+Yes, many antioxidants such as “anthocyanin” and “resveratrol” are found in these small and delicious fruits.

 Broccoli is a cruciferous vegetable that contains the antioxidant “sulforaphane.”
 This anti-inflammatory compound is associated with reduced risk of heart disease and cancer.